uhuruos/CloverOS/README.md

 IRC client - weechat

 ### Installing a DE
+First, connect to wifi using wpa_gui ('wifi' in twm) if needed.

 After you log in and the "Start X?" dialog pops up, instead of y/n, type one of the WM options and hit y when it asks to install.

 ### How do I install systemd/avahi/pulseaudio?